Aureliano Blanquet: Death

-In March 1919, Blanquet returned from exile in Cuba, to support the Félix Díaz rebellion against Venustiano Carranza.
-With only about six followers he moved inland from the Gulf Coast in an attempt to join up with Diaz.
-On April 7, 1919, Blanquet was killed when his horse fell down a ravine after a skirmish with government troops near La Barranca de Chavaxtla, Veracruz.
+In March 1919, Blanquet returned from exile in Cuba to support the Félix Díaz rebellion against Venustiano Carranza.
+With only about six followers he moved inland from the Gulf Coast in an attempt to join up with Díaz.
+On April 7, 1919, Blanquet was killed when his horse fell down a ravine after a skirmish with government troops near La Barranca de Chavaxtla, in Huatusco, Veracruz.
 The Constitutionalist commander General Guadalupe Sánchez had Blanquet's head taken to Veracruz for display and photographing.